hirrolot/datatype99/README.md

 ![Suggestion](images/suggestion.png)

-A: VS Code automatically enables suggestions of generated types but, of course, it does not support macro syntax highlightment.
+A: VS Code automatically enables suggestions of generated types but, of course, it does not support macro syntax highlighting.

 ### Q: Which compilers are tested?